 As mentioned above, under "General Development of the Business", on September 29, 2006, Corby and Pernod Ricard entered into an agreement pursuant to which Corby acquired the exclusive right to represent Pernod Ricard's brands in Canada for a 15-year period, expiring in 2021.
 These representation rights were set forth in the Canadian Representation Agreements, which were assigned to Corby pursuant to the Assignment Agreement.
 As part of that transaction, Corby also acquired from Pernod Ricard the international rights to Lamb's rum (excluding the Canadian rights, which Corby already owned) and the Canadian rights to Seagram Coolers (which Corby sold to Brick effective March 16, 2011).
 Corby satisfied the \$105 million purchase price by selling its 45% interest in Tia Maria Group to Pernod Ricard and by making a cash payment.
 The companies also agreed upon the terms for continuation of production of Corby's owned-brands by Pernod Ricard at its production facilities in Windsor, Ontario, for a 10-year period, expiring in 2016, pursuant to the Co-Pack Agreement and the Production Agreement.
 The copacking fee is equal to the lower of current rates (applied prior to September 29, 2006) and full costs, plus applicable taxes.
-The fees payable by Corby to HWSL, pursuant to the Production Agreement, are the lower of consistent rates and full costs.
+The fees payable by Corby to HWSL, pursuant to the Production Agreement, are the lower of current rates and full costs.
 The companies have further agreed that Corby would manage Pernod Ricard's business interests in Canada, including the Windsor production facilities.
 Further, on September 26, 2008, Pernod Ricard and Corby entered into an agreement providing Corby the exclusive right to represent ABSOLUT vodka in Canada for five years to September 30, 2013.
-And further, on March 16, 2011, Corby entered into an agreement with Brick whereby Brick purchased from Corby the Canadian rights to the Seagram Coolers brand for a purchase price of \$7.3 million, plus the value of inventory on hand.
+On March 16, 2011, Corby entered into an agreement with Brick whereby Brick purchased from Corby the Canadian rights to the Seagram Coolers brand for a purchase price of \$7.3 million, plus the value of inventory on hand.
 The purchase price was satisfied by a \$4.9 million cash payment on closing and a secured promissory note issued by Brick in favour of Corby for the remaining balance, which will be paid over the next four years with 5% interest per annum.
+On October 31, 2011, the Company sold certain owned-brands as well as the shares of its subsidiary, Corby Manufacturing Inc., the owner of the manufacturing and bottling facility in Montréal, Québec, to Sazerac for an aggregate purchase price of \$39.7 million, including the cost of inventory and other working capital items associated with the brands and manufacturing facility sold and other related adjustments.
+On November 9, 2011, Corby entered into an agreement with Pernod Ricard for a new term for Corby's exclusive right to represent ABSOLUT vodka in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Corby's Canadian representation for the other Pernod Ricard brands in Corby's portfolio.
+Under the agreement, Corby will pay the present value of \$10 million for the additional eight years of the new term to Pernod Ricard at its commencement.